The Board oversees the strategic development of the university and ensures the effective use of resources and the general solvency of the institution.

 David has extensive Board and company chairperson experience and has sat on committees including Audit and Compliance, Investment, Risk and Nominations and Remuneration.

-David is Chair of both the Remuneration Committee and the Finance and Resources Committee.
-He is also a member of the Nominations Committee.
+David is Chair of the Finance and Resources Committee and a member of the Nominations Committee.

 Karl is currently ranked in the top 100 UK CIO’s for 2019 and has successfully led and transformed large technology and digital functions in challenging environments.